AlobarQuest/image-renamer-app/HOW_TO_USE.md

   - Visual tracking (red buttons) of which names have been used
   - Automatic handling of duplicate filenames by adding numbers (e.g., Name_1.jpg)
   - Directory contents automatically refresh after each rename operation

+- **Consistent Display Order:**
+  - Images maintain their original order throughout the session
+  - Renamed files don't change position in the sequence
+  - Order is preserved exactly as files appeared when directory was first opened
+  - Perfect for chronological sequences or processing files in a specific order

 - **Robust Navigation:**
   - Previous/Next buttons for easy browsing through images